 q.
 Spirit travel, or traveling in the spirit.

-○ This is astral travel/projection.
+○ This is astral travel/projection, which is an occult ability.
 See: “Spirit Travel.”

 58. Spiritual battle and spiritual warfare, including: